-The first edition of this festival was held last year.
+The first edition of this festival was in 2013.
 Its aim was to present something completely different from the other Italian chocolate festivals, linking the food of the gods with archeology.
-Surely a promising project, however, the dates for this year’s edition have not been published yet.
+The 2014 edition took place from February 28 to March 4, however the program for the 2015 edition has not been published yet.

-Photo credits (top to bottom): Chocolate collage by Slow Italy; Eurochocolate by Ramesse; Cocoa © Elena Schweitzer/fotolia.com; CioccolaTo; cocoa beans © Elena Moiseeva/Fotolia.comShowcolate; Modica chocolate by Daniele Civello; Cioccolentino Terni; Fiera del Cioccolato Artigianale (2 photos) by Tvenchus;
+Photo credits (top to bottom): Chocolate collage by Slow Italy; Eurochocolate by Ramesse; Eurochocolate by Francesco; Cocoa © Elena Schweitzer/fotolia.com; CioccolaTo; cocoa beans © Elena Moiseeva/Fotolia.comShowcolate; Modica chocolate by Daniele Civello; Cioccolentino Terni; Fiera del Cioccolato Artigianale (2 photos) by Tvenchus;